MeRT: A Personalized Treatment for the Lingering After-effects of Traumatic Brain Injury and Concussions

 How MeRT Treatment Works to Relieve TBI Symptoms

-What makes MeRT such a breakthrough treatment is the way we analyze each patient’s brainwave patterns.
+What makes MeRT unique is the way we analyze each patient’s brainwave patterns.
 We do this using a qEEG (quantitative electroencephalogram), also known as brain mapping.

 Studies have shown that patients with TBI symptoms have clearly visible markers in their EEG studies.
 Research has shown that people who have experienced a traumatic brain injury will have a higher power in their delta band frequencies and lower power in the alpha bands.